cviper13/mi-essential-guide/README.md

 ### Battery

 The Essential features a 10S2P battery running at 36V with 250W nominal power (peak 500W).
-With the original firmware, it provides approximately 12 km of range, although Xiaomi claims up to 20 km under ideal conditions.
+With the original firmware, it provides approximately 8 to 12 km of range, although Xiaomi claims up to 20 km under ideal conditions.

 ### Motor